upperlinecode/flask-and-MongoDB/readme.md

 	# some code here
 ```

+> Read more about sessions and secret keys in the [Flask documentation](http://flask.pocoo.org/docs/1.0/quickstart/#sessions).

 ### New User Sign Up

 In order for a new user to sign up, a few things need to happen: